 In 413, three years after the sacking of Rome, the Visigoths captured Toulouse.
 But the Roman army fought back and forced the Barbarian troops to withdraw south of the Pyrenees.
 Peace was made between the aggressors and the Roman forces and, in exchange, in 418, the Visigoths were granted the region of Aquitania and at its border, Toulouse.
 With the empire going from France (in Brittany) to Spain, the Visigoths chose Toulouse as their capital city, ending Roman power over this city.

 But the Franks, who were marching south from Germany in the 6th century, quickly confronted the Visigoth kingdom.
 War started and the Frankish King Clovis defeated the Visigoth king at the battle of Vouillé in 507.
 The Franks then walked south, forcing the Visigoths to withdraw to their Hispanic dominions.
 Unfortunately for Toulouse, the Frankish realm was weak during the dark period of the 6th and 7th centuries and the city fell into a period of anarchy and decline.
 The Merovingians succeeded the Franks, but couldn’t strengthen the realm either, allowing power to slip away from their hands to local organisations.
 This is why, in 680, Felix was able to become the first independent duke of Aquitaine, even without being recognised by the Merovingians.
 Toulouse was designated as the capital city of this free duchy, gaining some recognition from this new position.
 But, in 778, during the war between the Merovingian King Charlemagne and Arabic troops posted in Spain, Charlemagne’s nephew, Roland, was attacked by Basques soldiers in Roncesvalles (this story is told in the Song of Roland).
 This attack inspired Charlemagne to realise that his realm was not sufficiently unified.
-He therefore decided to impose a direct Frankish administration over Toulouse and Aquitaine.
+He, therefore, decided to impose a direct Frankish administration over Toulouse and Aquitaine.

 Fredelon of Toulouse and the lineage of Toulouse counts

 In 849, Fredelon was the Count of Toulouse, which was at the centre of a war of succession between Charles the Bald, Charlemagne’s grandson, and his nephew Pippin II.
 Upon his death, in 852, Charles the Bald appointed Fredelon’s brother, Raymond as the new Count of Toulouse.
 This appointment was a special favour because counts were at the time only administrative agents who could not be chosen in the same family.
 This nomination proved to be the beginning of the dynasty of the Counts of Toulouse, all descending from Raymond I of Toulouse.
 By the end of the 9th century, the Counts of Toulouse ruled the county of Toulouse, in theory under the sovereignty of the King but in reality totally independent.
-Even if their position was contested by others lineages, such as the Counts of Auvergne, the Counts of Toulouse managed to keep their position.
+Even if their position was contested by other lineages, such as the Counts of Auvergne, the Counts of Toulouse managed to keep their position.

 Under the protection of the counts, Toulouse continued its development which had been halted by the Frankish invasion.
 During the 11th century, the district of Saint Sernin extended beyond the grave of the martyr bishop and became known as Saint Cyprien on the other bank of the Garonne.
 In 1181, the Daurade Bridge was built to connect Saint Cyprien to the rest of the city.